Our People

 Kia ora koutou!
 He uri ahau nō tawhiti, kei Ōtautahi ahau e noho ana, I tipu ake ahau ki Rānana.
 E mihi ana ki ngā tohu o nehe, o te waipounamu e noho nei au, nō reirā, tēnā koutou katoa.
 He Pākehā ahau, ko Mj tōku ingoa.

-I am the Outdoor Educator/Kaikao Awhi here at Cholmondeley.
+##Read more##I am the Outdoor Educator/Kaiako Awhi here at Cholmondeley.
 I live in Lyttelton with my guinea pig Trousers, however I spend much of my spare time either in the backcountry or the ocean.
 I love to be around the mountains tramping and snowboarding, in rivers or oceans kayaking, scaling crags climbing, and trying to master my steeze on my longboard surfing.

 I am passionate about nurturing the adventurous spirit of tamariki to explore, learn, and grow in many ways through the outdoors.